Saw Gerrera: Andor

-Eventually, Saw asks Wilmon if he believes Pluti is ready.
-When he says he thinks so, Saw points a blaster at him and asks if he thinks or if he knows.
-Wilmon insists that he's done everything they've asked of him, until Saw unexpectedly shoots Pluti, accusing him of being a traitor who had asked which station they had planned to attack in order to set up an Imperial ambush.
-He tells his partisans that he lied to Pluti, and they will be attacking a different station.
-Wilmon, now being the only one who knows the sequence, is forced to come along on the mission.

-At the Imperial station Wilmon works on the extractor alone with Saw.
-Saw tells Wilmon a story of when he was a young man in an Imperial labor camp in the Onderon jungle, when they found a rhydonium leak, which is burning and corrosive, but he found intriguing.
+At the Imperial station, Wilmon works on the extractor alone with Saw.
+Saw tells Wilmon a story of when he was a young man in an Imperial labor camp in the Onderon jungle, when they discovered a rhydonium leak, which is burning and corrosive, but he found it intriguing.
 When Wilmon finishes the sequence, releasing some rhydonium into the air, Saw sniffs some of it.
 Wilmon, wearing a gas mask, asks Saw how he can do that.
 Saw replies that he understands the rhydonium, calling it his sister and saying he knows the feeling of wanting to explode.
 He gives an impassioned speech to Wilmon, telling him the importance of being there in the fight and admitting that he is crazy, but that "Revolution is not for the sane."
 When Wilmon pulls his gas mask off, screaming at both the sensation of the gas and his anger at the Empire, Saw encourages him to "let it in, let it run wild."

+Saw reappears in the series finale "Jedha, Kyber, Erso", where he is in a conference with Mon Mothma, Davits Draven, and Bail Organa, with Mothma objecting to the Partisans' hijacking of Imperial transports over Jedha, while Saw objects to the Rebel Alliance's interference.
+She counters that the Empire dispatched a Star Destroyer to Jedha, after which Saw angrily cuts the transmission.
+During the epilogue montage at the end of the episode, Saw is seen watching the Star Destroyer hovering over Jedha City from his base, leading directly into the events of Rogue One.

 Novels

-Saw appears in the novelization of the film Rogue One by Alexander Freed.
-Saw Gerrera appears alongside a seven-year-old Jyn Erso in the novelization of the film Solo: A Star Wars Story, in which his short appearance reveals that Enfys Nest was stealing the fuel for Saw.
+Saw appears in the novelization of Rogue One, written by Alexander Freed.
+He also appears alongside a seven-year-old Jyn Erso in the novelization of the film Solo: A Star Wars Story, in which his short appearance reveals that Enfys Nest was stealing the fuel for Saw.
 He is mentioned in the novel Star Wars: Bloodline, set six years before the events of Star Wars: The Force Awakens, where it is noted that his methods of combating the Empire are viewed as having been "extreme".